-For too long the cyber security world has viewed people as the weakest link and biggest point of vulnerability when it comes to risk.
-However, during the COVID-19 pandemic we have seen a shift in this mentality — a shift that sees people as the greatest asset or opportunity to provide the first line of defence, supported by enterprises.
+For too long the cyber security world has viewed people as the weakest link and biggest point of vulnerability when it comes to risk and fraud prevention.
+However, since the COVID-19 pandemic we have seen a shift in this mentality — a shift that sees people as the greatest asset or opportunity to provide the first line of defence, supported by enterprises.

-At Interac, this has allowed us to build a cyber security program that puts humans at the centre, so that we can continue to keep security at the forefront of our thinking within the organization.
+At Interac, this has allowed us to build a cyber security program that puts humans at the centre, so we can continue to keep security at the forefront of our thinking within the organization.
 This can be a cultural mindset change, and sometimes culture can be the hardest thing to influence in an organization.

 People-centric security is not just limited to the end user.
 It extends to people who configure and secure our environments, as misconfiguration continues to be a common way that vulnerabilities online can be exploited.
 It also includes the individuals and teams that develop our code to ensure security is part of the life cycle of the systems and applications we implement.
 This is increasingly important for organizations, given the ever-growing shift to the Cloud and SaaS (Software as a Service) based applications, especially post-COVID-19.

-COVID-19 has created a new environment of haste, unfamiliarity, and vulnerability.
-Consumers are being inundated with new information online.
-Our latest Interac Cyber Security Study revealed that although 84 per cent of Canadians believe it’s more important now than ever before to understand cyber security risks, fewer than half (44 per cent) are confident they can protect themselves.
+COVID-19 introduced a new environment of haste, unfamiliarity, and vulnerability.
+Consumers are increasingly being inundated with new information online.
+Our Interac Cyber Security Study revealed that although 84 per cent of Canadians believe it’s more important now than ever before to understand cyber security risks, fewer than half (44 per cent) are confident they can protect themselves.

 It is getting harder and harder to tell the fake from the real online.
 This raises concerns around consumer behaviour and mindset when it comes to consumers exposing themselves to cyber security risks.
 Our research concluded that “minimal online activity” (24 per cent) and a “lack of time” (29 per cent) are the leading rationales in Canadians’ lack of cyber security savviness.